-The Guardian is an anthology of eleven science fiction short stories by writers from across the globe.
+The Guardian is an anthology of science fiction short stories.
 It is part of the Newcomer series of scifi anthologies.

 Guardians are defenders, carers and guides.
 Some look after individual people, others whole planets or universes, but all share a strong belief in their responsibility to protect their charges.